 Jas is a Chicago Native, disabled veteran, cancer survivor, and international speaker who served 17 years in the Army.
 She founded Final Salute in 2010 and the Ms Veteran America competition in 2012, which have collectively raised over $2 million and assisted over 3600 women veterans and children in over 30 states and territories.
 In honor of her leadership and positive impact on the community, Boothe has been recognized by Oprah Winfrey, Toyota, People Magazine, CNN Heroes, and The Department of Defense.

 SGT NICHOLE ALRED (ARMY)

-Nichole is a proud southerner.
-She served 6 years in the Army as a mechanic, including one tour in Kuwait and two in Iraq.
-Nicole joined the army as a single mother in an effort to give her son a better life.
-She and her mother share a very special relationship, her mother was her biggest supporter throughout her service and through the Ms. Veteran America competition.
-Today she lives in Alabama with her husband, her son and two dogs.
+Nichole served 6 years in the Army as a mechanic, including one tour in Kuwait and two in Iraq.
+Nichole joined the Army as a single mother in an effort to give her son a better life.
+She and her mother share a very special relationship, with her mother being her biggest supporter throughout her service and through the Ms. Veteran America competition.
+Today she lives in Alabama with her husband.
 She is going to school and loves riding her Harley.